The Real Benefits of Napping:

 Is napping good for you?

 For most people, yes — particularly a brief nap of 10–30 minutes taken in the early afternoon.
-The evidence base is strong across multiple domains: alertness restoration (Tietzel & Lack, 2001), memory consolidation via N2 sleep spindles, mood improvement via amygdala regulation, and potentially cardiovascular benefit (Naska et al., 2007 — 37% lower coronary mortality in regular nappers).
+The evidence base is strong across multiple domains: alertness restoration (Tietzel & Lack, 2001), memory consolidation via N2 sleep spindles, mood improvement via amygdala regulation, cardiovascular benefit (Naska et al., 2007), and athletic recovery (Bender et al., 2018).
 The key is duration and timing — naps over 30 minutes risk sleep inertia, and naps after 4pm can impair night sleep.
 A well-executed 20-minute nap in the 1–3pm window is as close to a risk-free cognitive intervention as the research literature offers.

 Does napping make you smarter?